 North American Refractories Company, also known as NARCO, formed in 1929 and became one of the nation’s largest manufacturers of asbestos refractory materials, which are heat-resistant products used to line high-temperature equipment such as furnaces.

-NARCO developed heat-resistant products during a period when asbestos use was prevalent because of the mineral’s durability and fireproof nature.
+NARCO developed heat-resistant products when asbestos use was prevalent because of the mineral’s durability and fireproof nature.
 Through various mergers and strategic acquisitions, the company’s product line expanded to cover more than just refractories, adding products such as furnace fittings, coating installations, ceramics and brake pads and linings.

 Exposed to Asbestos at North American Refractories Co.?

 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.Get Help Now

 NARCO faced a significant number of personal injury claims throughout its history, like many other former asbestos manufacturers.
 By 2003, the company reportedly was named in more than 275,000 asbestos claims and reached agreements with 256,000 of them, or roughly 90%.

 In a June 2001 case involving five plaintiffs, the victims received a ruling of $130 million against NARCO and Dresser Industries for the companies’ roles in endangering the plaintiffs’ lives with asbestos use.

 In July 2001, a Texas jury ordered NARCO to pay $6.1 million in damages to Joseph Breaux, who developed mesothelioma after working as a pipefitter for the company.
 Breaux was exposed to asbestos working with NARCO’s Narcocast, a castable refractory mix.

 NARCO products that contained asbestos include: